BKinnunen/sysen5300-oc7/prelim_results_v2.md

 #  Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 # 226 observations deleted due to missingness

-### Note, this results show that the ANOVA works and that there is significant variance between clinics
+### Note, these results show that the ANOVA works and that there is significant variance between clinics
 # for all new patient wait times (of all care types).
 But considering the variability between care types,
 # this does not seem to be helpful.
 So, I think it is better to do this for each individual care type.

-## Utilize a loop to run the ANOVA test for each care type, comparing
+## Utilize a loop to run the ANOVA test for each care type.
-# variances between clinics in CA.

 ######## Start by defining a function to be used for looping ANOVA tests